tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 I turned on every light in the apartment and sat on the floor with my back against the front door until morning.

-This is where I need to be careful.

 I don’t want a diagnosis.
 I know what this sounds like.
 I know family history matters.
 I know stress matters.
 I know I may be taking a childhood fear and building a monster.
 Maybe that’s all this is.
 Maybe my mother was sick, and now I am too.

 But before you decide, I want you to do something.
 Not now, if you don’t want to.

 Later.
 When your home is quiet.

 Stand in your bathroom with the fan on.
 Or your kitchen with the sink running.
 Or your car after you turn the engine off and the world rushes in around you.
 Notice how quickly your own voice wants to fill the space.

 A hum.